valera-rozuvan/nintoku/README.md

 Installing Jekyll and updating the blog
 ---------------------------------------

 I am using Debian GNU/Linux 7 (wheezy).

+We want the latest stable Jekyll available from the Ruby gem system.
+We can't use a simple

+    $ sudo aptitude install jekyll

+because it gives us a really old Jekyll distribution.
+So, without further ado...

 Most likely these instructions will work on any Debian based Linux distribution.
 You must have Ruby available on your system along with Ruby development dependencies.
 If you don't, then:

     # sudo aptitude install ruby1.9.1 ruby1.9.1-dev ruby1.9.1-examples ruby1.9.1-full